 Some popular lakes near Banff include:

 Two Jack Lake: This lake is a very easy winter day trip from Banff as it’s only a 15-minute drive.
 It’s popular for skating and snowshoeing, as well as photography during sunrise as the sun pops up directly behind it!

 Vermillion Lakes: This lake is also close to Banff and is very popular with photographers, especially during sunset and sunrise.
 You may even spot some frozen bubbles beneath the ice surface due to methane gas.

-Lake Minnewanka: This lake is very popular in the summer thanks to the boat tours, but in the winter, it’s also popular with snowshoers, ice fishers, cross country skiers, and even scuba divers.
+Lake Minnewanka: This lake is very popular in the summer thanks to the boat tours, but in the winter, it’s also popular with snowshoers, ice fishers, cross-country skiers, and even scuba divers.
 Scuba diving is only for professionals due to the cold water and darkness, but people go to see the old town that got flooded here years ago.
-One simple and popular thing to do during the winter is to talk out to the frozen boathouse in the middle of the lake or hoping to see wildlife as it’s popular with both elk and bighorn sheep.
+One simple and popular thing to do during the winter is to talk out to the frozen boathouse in the middle of the lake or hope to see wildlife as it’s popular with both elk and bighorn sheep.
 One popular snowshoe trail is the Cascade Trail.

 Photograph a Passing Train in the Mountains

 Another popular thing to do for those interested in photography is to capture the train passing through the valley.
 It’s a gorgeous picture to get but it’s also tricky as trains do not have time scheduled.
 So, you have to go to the spot and just wait.
 It might take 5 minutes.
 It might take 2 hours.
 Who knows. the area is called Morant’s Curve and can be found on the Bow Valley Parkway.